 (3) The trustee (which generally cannot be an LLC) is the manager/administrator of the trust with authority to manage, maintain, lease, and sell the trust property.
 An LLC cannot usually be designated as trustee.

 (4) The successor trustee serves if the trustee dies, resigns, or cannot otherwise serve.

-(5) The beneficiary is the true party in interest for whom the trust is being operated—the one with "ownership" to use that term loosely.
+(5) The beneficiary is the ultimate party in interest for whom the trust is being operated—the one with "ownership" to use that term loosely.
 An LLC can be a beneficiary.

 (6) The contingent beneficiary or successor beneficiary acquires the beneficial interest if the primary beneficiary dies (note that there would be no need for a contingent beneficiary if the beneficiary originally named is an LLC).

 In order for an attorney to draft a land trust, the client needs to specify which persons or entities will be acting in each role.
-Note that "a trust terminates if the legal title to the trust property and all equitable interests in the trust become united in one person" (the doctrine of merger found in Property Code section 112.034).
+Note that "a trust terminates if the legal title to the trust property and all equitable interests in the trust become united in one person" (the doctrine of merger found both in common law and Property Code section 112.034).
 So the person or persons acting in each of the three main roles cannot exactly match.
 As a practical matter, particularly when dealing with lenders and title companies, it is better if these actors overlap as little as possible.
 This enhances the perceived legitimacy of the trust.